Why Perform Windows 8 System Backup?

 In addition to this, a system image can also help you perform bare metal recovery on a new hard drive or even another computer, which means you don’t need to worry about unexpected hard drive failures.
 To sum up, even if your desktop or laptop runs smoothly for now, it’s always a smart choice to back up the system regularly.

-Now the problem is, how to do system backup in Windows 8/8.1 quickly and safely?
+Now the problem is, how to do system backup in Windows 8/8.1 quickly and securely?

 How to Do System Image Backup in Windows 8/8.1?